TomByrne/Flash2Svg/README.txt

 Flash to SVG exports SVG images directly from Flash.
 After installing flash2svg.mxi, it can be accessed from 'Windows > Other Panels > SVG'.
 Currently only still images and sequences are supported.
-Animated output is in development.

 *In Place Cut, Copy, & Paste ( inPlaceClipboard.mxi )